live-codes/livecodes/docs/docs/languages/vue.md

 ### Root Element

-To [mount](https://vuejs.org/api/application.html#app-mount) the application instance to a specific DOM element use `livecodes-app` as the element ID.
+To [mount](https://vuejs.org/api/application.html#app-mount) the application instance to a specific DOM element use `"livecodes-app"` as the element `id`.
 Otherwise, if that element is not found, a new `div` element is added to `document.body` and is used to mount the instance.

 ## Language Info